 The space is quite small, with seats for only eight people or so.
 Designed under the influence of funky Harajuku, this converted apartment has plants hanging from the ceilings and olive oil canisters used as decoration.
 Despite the restaurants small size, there is is no need to call in advance.
 Seats here are cycled rather efficiently, and food is prepared extremely fast.
 So come hungry and ready to chow is the gist.

-Now, on to the food.
 For anyone in tears over never eating pizza again, dry those eyes.
-The menu has everything that is so tasty and so bad for the gluten intolerant.
+The menu has everything that is so tasty (but usually so bad) for the gluten intolerant.
 Food items such as pizza, hamburgers, pasta, ramen and more can be found here.
 The best part is almost everything on the menu can be purchased for about ¥1,000 or less, satisfaction guaranteed.

 The pizza and hamburger buns share a similar puffy, flaky rice bread.
 The pasta and ramen also share a similar soft, chewy noodle variation.
 There are several variations of pizza and pasta, ranging from Genovese to old fashion margarita.